 This year, SignStage is proud to present Roald Dahl’s Charlie and the Chocolate Factory on Saturday, October 19th and Sunday, October 20th.
 This Deaf Theater adaption by SignStage is performed in Spoken English and American Sign Language simultaneously and tells the story of a young deaf boy, Charlie Bucket, and his deaf grandparents on their journey through Willy Wonka’s chocolate factory.
 Wonka, played by local Timothy Thomas is an eccentric candy manufacturer that develops into an incredible character with an ulterior motive to his tour, changing the life of one child beyond his wildest imagination.

 The SignStage production of Charlie and the Chocolate Factory will run at Near West Theater on Saturday, October 19th at 7 PM, and twice more on Sunday, October 20th at 2 PM and 7 PM.
-To purchase tickets and support the efforts of SignStage and the CHSC, visit http://nearwesttheatre.org/pages/charlie.
+To learn more, visit http://nearwesttheatre.org.